Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/interior.md

 Place the second ring light with the wires towards the big open gap

 ![PXL_20240528_221239622](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/2f16ea18-048b-4787-a625-1ef429a1bd6d)

 You can zip its wires in place to stop them from getting tangled in things and help protect them
 ![PXL_20240528_221257355](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/92ea5c0a-3e20-48d7-a837-731dcb4ba20e)

 Add zipties through these two holes
 ![PXL_20240528_221243294](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/b241f36d-b417-4dda-8d66-3a8db11dbfd6)

+After your ringlights have been physically connected in place, just let their wires dangle out the backside.
+We will connect them in the next step, [wiring](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/wiring/)

 # Connect the Raspberry Pi
-It sits in the corner.
-The four holes it connects to are marked with an extra tiny hole so you know which holes to line up.
+It sits in the corner of the mainboard.
+The connection points for the raspberry pi all have a tiny extra hole right next to them.
+This helps you locate the exact holes for the Raspberry Pi.

 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/b8fccf42-da9d-4776-9406-c5989ae9c8a8)

 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/bc582088-5682-4764-ad5f-4dd90c205dc5)
 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/fffef7b3-921b-49cc-8629-786a10ecbf41)

+{: .note }
-We will only connect 3 of the holes of the Raspberry Pi, because one is hidden behind the ringlight.
+> We will only connect 3 of the holes of the Raspberry Pi, because one is hidden behind the ringlight.
 (If you wish to connect the 4th hole, make sure to use a plastic bolt.)

 Add three of the spacers on top of the Pi's holes like this.
 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/05b1540c-ab99-4aa9-9acb-91b6bbcc82f7)